 Since the most representative expression of the Diocese of Maine meets only once a year at Diocesan Convention to make decisions about elected offices, the annual budget and resolutions, Diocesan Council serves as "the convention between conventions."
 It generally meets four times a year.
 At its September meeting considers and approves a draft budget for the upcoming year for Convention to consider in October.
 It may also form task force and study groups to do the work of the Diocese.
 It makes mid-year budget adjustments, and evaluates proposals for new ministry initiatives.

-The Official Stuff: What our Canons have to say about Diocesan Council:
+What do our Canons have to say about Diocesan Council?

 Of the Diocesan Council

 (1) The congregations and the clergy of the Diocese shall be grouped in Areas in such number and manner as the Bishop and Diocesan Council, in consultation with the clergy and congregations, shall from time to time determine.

 Two members, one lay and one clergy, representing each of the Areas of the Diocese;

 The Chairperson of the Finance Committee; the Treasurer of the Diocese;

 and no more than four members appointed by the Bishop.

 (3) Selection of members shall be as follows: